Key Quote

 RAD — STAGNATE

 Hyde does not develop — he is a static embodiment of evil from his first appearance.
-His stagnation mirrors his nature: as the expression of Jekyll's repressed desires, he is not a character who grows but a force that has been unleashed (released from confinement).
+His stagnation mirrors his nature: as the expression of Jekyll's repressed desires, he is not a character who grows but a force that has been unleashedunleashed — Released from restraint; set free.
 Hyde's unchanging nature contrasts with Jekyll's deteriorating control, making Hyde's stagnation itself a form of threat — he is always the same, always terrible.

 Key Words